The Impact of Self-Awareness on Relationships

 Earlier in my career I had the work persona, and the at home persona.
 Even a DISC assessment revealed this duality.
 My natural state is someone who drives things forward and who uses encouragement, or influence to bolster support.
-My adaptive state is someone who plays by the rules, complies, and is boring as heck.
+My adaptive state is someone who plays by the rules, complies, and is a boring corporate suit.

-I discovered over the years that my adaptive state was a proactive way for me to play smaller, so that my bosses could feel better about themselves, or feel less threatened.
+I discovered over the years that my adaptive state was a proactive way for me to play smaller, so that my bosses could feel less threatened from someone who naturally becomes influential in the organization.

-My natural state would eventually emerge and that’s when conflict with the command and control bosses would start.
+However, my natural state eventually emerges and that’s when conflict with the command-and-control bosses start.
 At least that is what I told myself based on the level of self-awareness at the time.

 Later I came to realize the role relationships can have in everything we do in life.

 It’s easy to point fingers and say that the system is setup to be command and control, and we are essentially all forced to comply, but the reason such systems like patriarchy or matriarch (both command and control paradigms) exist is because we allow it.
-Not only do we allow it, we create it in our state of consciousness, or lack thereof.
+Not only do we allow it, but we also create it in our state of consciousness.